viso-study/visocode/README.md

 # VisoCode

-> 🙋‍♂️->🎞️ VisoCode turns your questions into cinematic video explanations—powered by AI agents and rendered with Manim.
+> 🙋‍♂️➡️🎞️ VisoCode turns your questions into cinematic video explanations—powered by AI agents and rendered with Manim.

 ---
 ### 🧠 Overview

 VisoCode is an **AI-powered explainer engine** that transforms questions into **expert-level animated videos** using a multi-agent pipeline.
-Whether you're curious about quantum mechanics or calculus, Visocode gives you not just an answer, but an explanation you can **see**.
+Whether you're curious about medical AI, calculus or the code base in front of you, Visocode gives you not just an answer, but an explanation you can **see**.

 ---

 ### 🔄 How It Works